 Try to think differently about eating out.
-When you go out for a meal, instead of thinking about the food on the menu, focus on the people you’re catching up with the laughs, the fun, the company and the love.
+When you go out for a meal, instead of thinking about the food on the menu, focus on the people you’re catching up with the laughs, the fun and the company.
 Fill up on the occasion, not the food.

-Stopping the bread basket in its tracks, saying no to fries and requesting sauces come on the side – or not at all – are all good ways to make sure you stay on track, says Packard.
+Stopping the bread basket in its tracks and saying no to chips you don't really want are all good ways to make sure you stay on track, says Packard.
 “If it’s not there, you can’t be tempted by it.
-Fill up on salads and steamed veggies so you feel satisfied without the fat content.”
+Fill up on salads and steamed veggies so you feel satisfied.”

 10. Use your rollover Points

-They give you more flexibility.
-Try to track the best you can – estimating is A-OK!
-(Tracking before you go helps you stick to your Budget.)
+They give you more flexibility!
+Try to track the best you can – estimating is totally ok.
+Tracking before you go helps you stick to your Budget.

 11. Understand the menu lingo